ian910297/deb-example/README.md

 * debian/watch
   The upstream location

-If you need more information you can read docs([Debian Developers' Manuals](https://www.debian.org/doc/devel-manuals#debmake-doc)) by yourself, I found that it's not really important to this exercise.
+If you need more information, please read docs([Debian Developers' Manuals](https://www.debian.org/doc/devel-manuals#debmake-doc)) by yourself, I found that it's not really important to this exercise.

-## [edit]
+## edit
 You can use package maintainer scripts to interact with system during runing `apt install`.
 The rule is a little like git hook script and you should name the file under a specific rule, and they should be `postrm`, `prerm`, `preinst` or`postinst`.

 * debian/postinst